Kixunil/ttt/README.md

 Where `BEGIN` and `END` is any string that can be parsed as local date/time by [`chrono`](https://crates.io/crates/chrono)

+### Groups

+You can group VMs in order to simplify the output of stats:

+1. Create a group by running `ttt group create GROUPNAME` (e.g. `ttt group create fun`)
+2. Add VMs to the group by running `ttt group addvms GROUPNAME VMS ...` (e.g. `ttt group addvms fun games social-networks`)
+3. After running `ttt stats ...` you'll see the VMs grouped.
+They currently can't be "ungrouped" ping me or make a PR, if you need it.

+## Troubleshooting

 In case something seems wrong, inspect the log file in `~/.local/share/ttt/qubes_rpc.log`

 ## Contributions and planned features